-Carnegie Hall Annual Performances
+Carnegie Hall Prize Winners' Performances

 In January and March 2018, 15 Lambda students won the Crescendo International Competition and the Golden Classical Music Award.
 They are all invited to perform at New York's prestigious Carnegie Hall.
 Once again, Lambda breaks its own record of success.